fzc961020/CASA0006_Zicheng_Blackspot/README.md

 ## 0707 Update
-1. Have Given up the idea of smoothing street View features using other environmental features.
+1. Have given up the idea of smoothing street View features using other environmental features.
 A series of attempts have been made to explore the association between street view and other environmental features, including:

 * (A) Constructing correlation matrices and simple regression model with street view features and other environmental features.